Water Capacity: 42 fl oz

 Drip coffee vs espresso: Performance & Taste

 Drip coffee machines are often praised for their consistency.
 They are designed to make a good cup of coffee every time, with little room for error.
-The Moccamaster, for example, has a metal coffee filter and a precise heating element that makes sure your coffee is brewed at the optimal temperature each time.
+The Moccamaster, for example, has a metal coffee filter and a precise heating element that ensures your coffee is brewed at the optimal temperature each time.
 The result is usually a smooth, mild, well-balanced cup of coffee that many find perfect for daily drinking.

 Drip coffee vs espresso: Care & Maintenance